Huydatnguyen/LSDMLab/README.md

 Our Spark application is deployed in a real distributed environment (GCP Dataproc cluster) to conduct some performance evaluation in this context.
 ## 3. Instructions for running the code
 - Ensures Spark is installed and configured properly.
-- Ensures the working directory contains well-named folders (Job_events, Machine_events, Task_events, Task_usage) including the number of input files (only .csv files accepted).
+- Ensures the working directory contains well-named folders (Job_events, Machine_events, Task_events, Task_usage) including csv files.
-- run script run-app.sh and enter the question to start the execution.
+- Run script run-app.sh and enter the question to start the execution.